 What repairs and maintenance do Choice carry out?

 We will carry out repairs to the outside of your property, the main structure of the building, and any fittings and appliances provided with your tenancy.
 We will also maintain shared or communal areas of our buildings.
 See Our responsibilities on page 7.

 We must, by law, carry out an annual service of any gas appliance that we are responsible for.
 Also, we must carry out a safety check on all gas pipework even if it leads to your own appliance.
 This is done for us by specialist gas contractors.
 It is your responsibility to make sure that your own gas appliances are serviced annually.

 What if I can't carry out my responsibilities?

 You are responsible for taking care of the inside of your home and for certain repairs.
 See Tasks you must do on page 10.
 However, if you are vulnerable, infirm or disabled and have no-one who can help you, we may be able to help you or put you in touch with other organisations.

 Do I have to pay for any repairs?

 If damage was caused by you or someone in your home or Police forced entry, we expect you to arrange to get it repaired.
 If we have to do the repair to make sure you and your family are safe you will have to pay for the cost of the repair.
 If the damage is to a fire door, we will complete the repair and recharge the costs to you.
 See Damage and charging on page 9.

 Can I claim for damage to my belongings?

-Our service If damage was caused by repair workers doing work for us you need to write explaining the problem to 'The Property Services Manager' at our head office.
+If damage was caused by repair workers doing work for us you need to write explaining the problem to 'The Area Manager' at our head office.
 See How to contact us on page 3 for the address.
 For any other damage, for example accidents, you should take out home contents insurance.
 See Home contents insurance on page 4.
-8

-)

-Our service 1
+Our service

-Reporting repairs ļ
+About this handbook 1

 How to contact us 3

-About this book ,

-Response times 1
+Reporting repairs 5

+Our service 7

+What you must do

-Our standards 13
+Response times 11 Our standards 13 Improvements 15

-Improvements 1